 We simulated and demonstrated experimentally the ability to correct for the effects of readout RF pulses in dynamic nuclear polarization.
-The proposed iterative correction approach allows us to correct build-ups for up to 25° and decays for up to 12° RF flip angles.
-The experiments are supported by modelling based on a first-order differential equation which offers insights into the relationships between the experimental parameters of the balance between hyperpolarization injection and relaxation in experiments, eventually leading to a better understanding of the processes limiting the achievable hyperpolarization.
+The The proposed iterative correction approach allows to correct build-ups (enhancement, build-up time constant and individual data points) for up to 25° and decays and decays for up to 12° - pulses.

+360 RF flip angles.
+The experiments are supported by modelling relying based on a first-order differential equation which offers insights into the relationships between the experimental parameters and can quantify of the balance between hyperpolarization injection and relaxation in experiments, eventually leading to a better understanding of the processes limiting the achievable hyperpolarization.

 Code and data availability.
-All data and MATLAB scripts can be found under https://doi.org/10.3929/ethz-b-000606640 (von Witte et al., 2023).
-A MATLAB script to perform the experimental flip angle corrections can be found in the subfolder /Matlab-SimulationScripts/ForPaper of von Witte et al. (2023) or under https://gitlab.ethz.ch/gvwitte/rfcorrection (last access: 6 July 2023).
+All data and MATLAB scripts can be found under DOI:10.3929/ethz-b-0006066640.
+A MATLAB script to perform the experimental flip angle corrections can be found under https://gitlab.ethz.ch/gvwitte/rfcorrection.
+Author contributions.
+All authors designed the research.
+GvW developed the model and performed the simulations.
+GvW performed experiments and analysis.
+All authors discussed the results and were involved in writing the manuscript.